aiven/aiven-docs/docs/products/mysql/howto/enable-slow-queries.md

 You can identify inefficient or time-consuming queries by enabling [slow query log](https://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html) in your Aiven for MySQL® service.
-In this article, you'll find out how to enable slow queries in your Aiven for MySQL service.

 :::warning
 Since the output of the slow query log is written to the